 Bamboo Rayon or Viscose

-You might have noticed that various bamboo sheets, along with other textiles, feel like they feel incredibly similar smooth and silky textures of rayon.
-The reason for this is that the process for creating the rayon fabrics is identical to the operation of producing bamboo sheets.
-Through a chemical process, the workers convert the natural material into a fiber.
+You might have noticed that various bamboo sheets, along with other textiles, feel like they feel incredibly similar to the smooth and silky textures of rayon with a high thread count.
+The reason for this is that the process of creating rayon fabrics is identical to the operation of producing bamboo sheets.
+Through a chemical process, the workers convert the natural material into fiber.

 Commonly, the process is known as viscose.
 There have been some concerns regarding the use of this process.
 The main concern is that there are several toxic chemicals used in it.
 Carbon disulfide, in particular, is used in a viscose solution, which some people find to be less than desirable.

-The process for the fabrication of bamboo linen is similar to that of various other linen fabrics, which also includes cotton.
+The process for the fabrication of bamboo linen is similar to that of various other linen fabrics, which also include cotton.
 Identical to the linen pants sitting in cotton, the fabric wrinkles very quickly.
-Neither is it considered as soft as lyocell or viscose processed options.
+Neither is it considered as soft as lyocell or viscose-processed options.

 There is no denying that it is a durable option, but you will need to maintain it regularly, which also means that ironing it is necessary.
 These fabrics are also known as bamboo linen.